Updated: Oct 27, 2020

 I am a self-proclaimed itinerary-making, travel-planning guru.
-Some would call me OCD but it's a good quality to have when making a schedule.
+Some would call me OCD but it's a good quality to have when planning a trip.
 Behind the scenes, a lot of thought and effort goes into curating an itinerary that captures the essence of a destination.

 Deciding how long to spend in one location, analyzing flight and train schedules that work best, figuring out how to optimize your time while including as much as you can without over-doing it - It's part art, part science.
-It's a skill I've been honing for the past 12 years since I went on my first long international trip backpacking through Europe for 7 weeks.
+It's a skill I've been honing since 2007 when I went on my first long international trip backpacking through Europe for 7 weeks.

 What is your travel style?
 Do you prefer to see as much as you can in one trip or do you prefer a more relaxed, pick one or two spots kind of approach?
 Or, perhaps you're somewhere in the middle.